jamietre/CsQuery/source/CsQuery.Mvc/README-ScriptManager.md

 The convention for loading dependencies is not intended to tell you how to actually use them.
 It simply ensures the script is loaded and run on each page.
-For example, if you load a jQuery plugin, there should be nothign more to do: it will be available.
+For example, if you load a jQuery plugin, there should be nothing more to do: it will be available.
 If you load a node module, you'll need to use a `require` implementation designed for browsers to access it.
 The intent is that your web page works in exactly the same way it would if you just loaded each script individually.